Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 However, many factors can affect the speed, such as the web host’s infrastructure, data centers, hardware, and whatnot.

-Some cloud servers are slower than virtual private servers.
+Some cloud or shared servers are slower than virtual private servers.

 In most cases, the performance is about the same, although the cloud has a slight lead.